 As a homeowner, your primary foundation concern should be the quality and durability of the components used in your home's piering system, as well as knowledge of installation providers.
 Your Atlas installer is a leading contractor in resistance piering, which means that your home's foundation will be repaired correctly the first time.

-Take Steps to Protect Your Largest Investment - Call Today for Foundation Repair in Chicagoland
+Take Steps to Protect Your Largest Investment - Call Today for Chicago Area Foundation Repair

 First, an Atlas steel pier is driven into the ground, providing your home's foundation with load bearing support.
 Effective and exact load tests are conducted on-site to evaluate the capacity of every pier.
 This ensures that after installation, the load will be supported properly and immediately.
 Next, your home's foundation is hydraulically restored to the correct elevation.